-- Means in place to measure its energy consumption, including a baseline against which it measures reductions. - Identified, implemented and quantified energy efficiency improvements. - Investigated opportunities for non-fossil fuel energy sources. - Where possible, increased use of renewable energy to reduce total energy consumption and/or energy intensity.
+- 1.7.1.
+Means in place to measure its energy consumption, including a baseline against which it measures reductions. - 1.7.2.
+Identified, implemented and quantified energy efficiency improvements. - 1.7.3.
+Investigated opportunities for non-fossil fuel energy sources. - 1.7.4.
+Where possible, increased use of renewable energy to reduce total energy consumption and/or energy intensity.

+1.8.
 Freshwater Management and Conservation.
-The processor has

-- Conducted and documented an assessment of water use impacts. - Obtained freshwater use or withdrawal authorization where necessary. - Evaluated measures to ensure that water consumption does not restrict availability/access for other water users or reduce the range and populations of fauna and flora in the area of the site / facility. - Evaluated opportunities to reduce freshwater use, including increasing water reuse/recycling where practical. - Developed a documented water use reduction plan in relation to the baseline.
+- 1.8.1.
+Conducted and documented an assessment of water use impacts. - 1.8.2.
+Obtained freshwater use or withdrawal authorization where necessary. - 1.8.3.
+Implemented measures to ensure that water consumption does not restrict availability/access for other water users or reduce the range and populations of fauna and flora in the area of the site/facility. - 1.8.4.
+Evaluated opportunities to reduce freshwater use, including increasing water reuse/recycling where practical. - 1.8.5.
+Developed a documented water use reduction plan in relation to the baseline.